Oelassal/PRLXjs.github.io/README.md

 This Project is simply created just to add up to the numbers of parallax libraries out there 🤷‍♂️, nothing much to see actually except that this parallax is very lightweight and doesn't consume any of your RAM.
 Oh, and not screwing up your projects also.😌

 ## Documentation
-* First things first is creating your element in html just and add the data-speed attribute in it just to make sure that when attribute is called in javascript it will take effect with mouse speed.
+* First things first is creating your element in html, just add the data-speed attribute in it just to make sure that when attribute is called in javascript it will take effect with mouse speed.

 ```html
 <section>